riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 causing the desktop "decline" to become mostly flat -- did not cause the pageviews to increase back to the level of 2011--2013 pageviews.

+Table: Percent of mobile views for each tag, for the period July 2015 -- August 2016.

 Tag                        % views mobile
 --------                  ---------------
 Programming languages           12